Explore

 Given this regime, historically...

-In rising + high coherence regimes (n=3):
+In volatile + high coherence regimes (n=3):

 4 weeks